SERBAKOW TIBOR

 Metal artist

-Graduated from the Hungarian College of Applied Arts.
+He graduated from the Hungarian College of Applied Arts (MOME).

 When Metal Artist Tibor Serbakow (Tibor M. Varga before 1994), who studied at the Moholy-Nagy University of Arts and Design under the guidance of Prof. József Engels and Prof. Vladimir Péter between 1985 and 1989, returned to his hometown, Pécs, he was employed between 1991 and 2001 as an art teacher at the Department of Sculpture, Faculty of Music and Visual Arts at Janus Pannonius University (since 2000 University of Pécs), where he continued his master studies of sculpture under the guidance of Prof. Sándor Rétfalvi.
 His works commissioned, among others, by Roman Catholic Churches and in different parts of the country reveal his respect for traditional techniques as well as the meticulous elaboration of the details.
 Serbakow’s jewels, on the one hand, represent an unconventional arhaicising approach to jewels as cultic objects and, on the other hand, idiosyncratic everday accessories expressing their owner’s character.